vsmysee/oh-my-idea/README.md

 All control commands are combined with the letters and ESC keys, and this combination is customized by a groovy DSL file and stored in the home directory, named .oh-my-idea, which can be adjusted as needed and customary.

-During starting the IDE, if the plugin can not find the file .oh-my-idea, the plugin will not active.
+During starting the IDE, if the plugin can not find the file .oh-my-idea, the plugin will not be active.

 Patterns List: